Bradpk/my-pseudocode/pseudocode.md

    Patron:
        - Selects the button on the door panel
        - Selects a floor button on the control panel
+       - Trakcs Floor Location Of Itself

 ---------------------------------------------------------------
 BEGIN

   INITIALIZE()

-  1. Patron presses the open door button on outside control panel
-  - Set door button to pushed
-  READ Patron.doorButton('true')

-  IF Patron.doorButton = 'true' THEN DoorPanel.selectionMade = 'true' AND doorpanel.light = 'true'

-  If doorpanel.selectionMade = 'true' THEN Lifting System = current floor AND door opens Else door opens

-  READ Patron.controlpanel[5]

-  If co

-  2. Control panel registers door button has been pushed and moves to the elevator to the floor level of the patron and opens the door
-  IF door button is "true" THEN lifting system is set to current floor AND elevator door is set to "true" READ OutsideControlPanel.doorButtonPressed('pressed)

-  Lifting system moves to the current floor of the patron

-  Elevator Door Opens

-  4. Patron selects floor on inside control panel INPUT Patron.floorSelection(5)

-  5. The inside control panel registers a selection has been made and the selected floor button lights up.
-  READ InsideControlPanel.selectionMade(5)

-  6. The Elevator door shuts ElevatorDoor.openClose('close')

-  7. The elevator moves up if the floor selection is higher than the current floor IF (currentFloor < floorSelected)
-      THEN LiftingSystem.moveup()

-  8. The elevator moves down if the floor selection is lower than the current floor
-  ELSE If (currentFloor > floorSelected)
-      THEN Lifting System.movedown()

-  9. When the current floor matches the floor the patron selected the elevator stops
-  ELSE Lifting System.stop()

-  10. The elevator door opens once the selected floor matches the current floor and the elevator has come to a halt Elevator.doorOpenClose('open')
+  Elevator Floor: 10
+  Patron Floor: 1
+  Door Panel Light: Off
+  Elevator Door: Closed

+  1. Patron pushes the door panel button
+ SET Patron.doorButton = on

+  2. Door panel registers door button has been pushed IF Patron.doorButton = on
+   THEN DoorPanel.selectionMade = true
+   ELSE DoorPanel.selectionMade = false

+  3. Door panel button lights up
+  IF DoorPanel.selectionMade = true
+  THEN DoorPanel.light = on
+  ELSE DoorPanel.light = off

+  4. Lifting system moves the elevator compartment to the floor the patron is on IF DoorPanel.selectionMade = 'true'
+  THEN:
+  FOR ElevatorCompartment.floor[] > Patron.floor[]
+  THEN:
+  ElevatorCompartment = move down
+  FOR ElevatorCompartment.floor[] > Patron.floor[]
+  THEN:
+  ElevatorCompartment = move up

+   5. Elevator door opens
+   IF ElevatorCompartment.floor[] = Patron.floor[]
+   THEN:
+   ElevatorDoor = open

+   6. Patron selects floor from an array of buttons on the control panel SET Patron.controlPanel = [7]

+   7. The control panel registers a selection has been made IF Patron.controlPanel = true
+   THEN ControlPanel.selectionMade = true
+   ELSE ControlPanel.selectionMade = false

+  8. The selected floor button lights up
+  IF Patron.controlPanel = [7] AND ControlPanel.selectionMade = true
+  THEN ControlPanel.light[7] = on

+  9. Elevator door shuts
+  IF ControlPanel.selectionMade = true
+  THEN ElevatorDoor = close

+   10. The elevator moves to the floor selected on the control panel FOR ElevatorCompartment.floor[] > Patron.controlPanel[7]
+  THEN:
+  ElevatorCompartment move down
+  FOR ElevatorCompartment.floor[] < Patron.Controlpanel[7]
+  THEN:
+  ElevatorCompartment move up

+   11. When the current floor matches the floor the patron selected the elevator stops
+   IF ElevatorCompartment.floor[] === Patron.Controlpanel[7]
+   THEN ElevatorCompartment = stop

+   12. The elevator door opens

 END
 -----------------------------------------------------------------